nuageux/Obsidian-CS-Notes/Computer Science/Upper Division/CSE 100 - Algorithms & Data Structures/CSE 100 - Algorithms & Data Structures.md

-#Course #CSE
+#Course #CSE #CPP
 Prerequisites: [[CSE 12 - Data Structures and Object-Oriented Design]], [[CSE 15L - Software Tools and Techniques]], [[CSE 21 - Mathematics for Algorithms and Systems]], [[CSE 30 - Computer Organization & Systems Programming]]

 Winter 2022
 Instructor: Prof. Niema Moshiri

-Course Description:
+#### Course Description:
-"High-performance data structures nad supporting algorithms.
-Use and inplementation of data structures like (un)balanced trees, graphs, priority queues, and hash tables.
+"High-performance data structures and supporting algorithms.
+Use and implementation of data structures like (un)balanced trees, graphs, priority queues, and hash tables.
 Also, memory management, pointers, recursion.
 Theoretical and practical performance analysis, both average case and amortized.
-Uses C++ and STL."
+Uses C++ and its Standard Template Library."

-Course Goals:
+##### Course Goals:
 To be able to:
 - **Analyze** data structures for both *time* and *space* complexity.
 - **Describe** the *strengths* and *weaknesses* of a data structure.
 - **Implement** complex data structures correctly and efficiently.

-### Course Content
+## Course Content
 - [[Data Structures vs. Abstract Data Types]]
 - [[C++ Review]]
 - [[C++ Iterators]]